Tattenham Corner railway station: Services

-It was initially proposed that from 2018, when the Thameslink Programme is completed, services on this line would be operated with larger 12 car trains offering all day direct services to Cambridge via London Blackfriars.
-However, in September 2016, these proposals were dropped; instead, services on the Tattenham Corner Line were to "remain as Southern South London Metro services with increased capacity as compared to today".
+It was initially proposed that, from 2018, when the Thameslink Programme was completed, services on the line would be operated with larger 12-car trains, offering all-day direct services to Cambridge via London Blackfriars.
+However, in September 2016, those proposals were dropped and instead, services on the Tattenham Corner Line were to "remain as Southern South London Metro services with increased capacity as compared to today".